marcellocostamagna/HSR/docs/source/detailed_overview.rst

 - The method applies PCA to the N-dimensional (6D in default mode) molecular representation, extracting principal components of the hyper shape (:func:`compute_pca_using_covariance <hsr.pca_transform.compute_pca_using_covariance>`).

 - Orientation of eigenvectors is determined rigorously.
-The sign of each eigenvector is set based on the maximum projection of the data onto that eigenvector.
+The sign of each eigenvector is set based on the maximum projection (PCA score) of the data onto that eigenvector.
 This ensures a deterministic and unambiguous assignment of orientation (:func:`adjust_eigenvector_signs <hsr.pca_transform.adjust_eigenvector_signs>`).

 Fingerprint Construction
 ~~~~~~~~~~~~~~~~~~~~~~~~
 - Post-PCA, the method constructs a molecular fingerprint (:mod:`Fingerprint <hsr.fingerprint>`).
 This involves selecting reference points corresponding to each principal component and the geometric center of the molecule.
 - The distance of each reference point from the center can be adjusted.
 By default, it is set to the maximum coordinate value in that dimension.
 - For each reference point, distances to all atoms are calculated, resulting in a set of distance distributions.
 - From each distribution, three statistical moments are computed: mean, standard deviation, and skewness.
-These values are compiled into a list, forming the comprehensive fingerprint of the molecule.
+These values are collected into a list, forming the comprehensive fingerprint of the molecule.

 Similarity Measurement
 ~~~~~~~~~~~~~~~~~~~~~~